Who exactly does Account NI process invoices for?

 In November 2008 the Minister for Finance and Personnel announced that NICS departments had been set a target to pay valid invoices within 10 working days.
 Since then, Account NI has taken steps to reduce invoice processing times, with invoices being paid as soon as they have been fully authorised and quality assured by departmental officials.

-Payment Processing Performance tables show each department against this target.
-The figures reflect invoices received from suppliers, including utility bills and construction-related invoices for the Central Procurement Directorate's Works Order Processing System (WOPS).
+Payment processing performance tables show each department against this target.
+The figures reflect invoices received from suppliers, including utility bills and construction-related invoices for the Central Procurement Directorate's (CPD) works order processing system (WOPS).